Darkened5ky/Wind-Waker-Item-and-Map-Tracker/README.md

 - Get coordinates for all of the locations the Ghost Ship appears in.
 - Get coordinates for all of the locations Cyclos appears in.
 - Get coordinates for all of the Salvage Corps. locations.
 I don't know where all of these are since there are no lists online.
+- Add vertical broadcaster mode (dv)
+- Minor update to map graphic (dv)
+- Stylize settings text for broadcaster view (dv)
+- Update Forsaken Fortress to reflect both locations (dv)
+- Ideally change Earth and Wind Temple icons to in game renders instead of silhouettes to match the rest of the row (dv)